 The lead instrument on the record is dilruba, a bowed Indian instrument that I’ve yet to encounter in person.
 For that role we turned to Ithaca violinist Max Buckholtz, who did a beautiful job emulating the sound and feel.

 For tabla I briefly considered dusting off my chops and tackling the part myself, but I decided that was too much to take on along with the vocal.
-So we put the tabla part in the much more capable hands of Alan Simon, a gifted player from Rochester (here’s a solo clip).
+So we put the tabla part in the much more capable hands of Alan Simon, a gifted player originally from Pakistan (here’s a solo clip).

 Tambura, the drone instrument, seemed simple but wasn’t really.
 Tamburas come in various sizes for different settings, and to get the deep drone in the right key and range, we needed a male-pitched instrument.
 For that we were lucky to find Mahmud Burton down in Ithaca.

 “Within You” also has a brief, supporting appearance by the sitar in the instrumental section.
 I did find a local sitar player, but unfortunately he dropped out of the production when it was too late to find a replacement.
 We made do with a keyboard sitar patch played by Paul Davie.

 Another instrument on the track is the swarmandal, an Indian harp that produces that gorgeous curtain of sound in the intro and after the instrumental.
 I puzzled over how to cover this part, hoping not to default to a keyboard simulation.
 One idea that popped up was the Autoharp.
 A music teacher who was playing in the BeatleCuse horn section found one for me—it had been gathering dust in a middle school closet for at least 15 years and had multiple busted strings.